Skip to content

 How do I know if the chatbot is doing well?

-Track the resolution rate (what share of questions the chatbot handles on its own) and review the cases where it couldn’t respond.
-Aihio’s analytics show this directly.
+Track what share of questions the chatbot handles on its own and review the cases where it couldn’t respond.
+Aihio’s feature overview explains where analytics fits in the chatbot lifecycle.

 Can I change the chatbot's tone later?